makidoll/MakiScreen/README.md

 - Change the ***size*** setting in config.yml to match your output resolution
 - Run **OBS** and make sure the output resolution is according to the config option and the base resolution is set to same as the config or any resolution with 2:1 aspect ratio, and set the frame rate to **20**
 - Turn on your ***OBS Virtual Camera***
-- Open terminal shell and enter `ffmpeg -y -f dshow -thread_queue_size 4096 -hwaccel cuda -hwaccel_output_format cuda -i video="OBS Virtual Camera" -i "Map_colors_paletteuse.png" -lavfi "paletteuse" -f rawvideo -c:v mjpeg -qscale:v 3 -r 20 udp://127.0.0.1:1337`
+- Open terminal shell and enter `ffmpeg -y -f dshow -thread_queue_size 4096 -hwaccel cuda -hwaccel_output_format cuda -i video="OBS Virtual Camera" -f rawvideo -c:v mjpeg -qscale:v 1 -r 20 udp://127.0.0.1:1337`
   - you can remove `-hwaccel cuda -hwaccel_output_format cuda` if you're not using nvidia GPU
-  - remove this `-i "Map_colors_paletteuse.png" -lavfi "paletteuse"` dither filter if you had a problem with performance
-  - set `-qscale:v 3` from 1 to 31 to lower your bitrate
+  - set `-qscale:v 1` you can increase this value from 1 to 31 to lower your bitrate
 - Run **Paper** server and Type `/maki` in Minecraft to get the maps

+if your performance went doodoo, you could try removing both data.yml in the MakiScreen folder and removing anything in the data folder in the world folder

 ## Help me